cryptomator/cryptomator.github.io/content/encrypt-dropbox.en.md

 This means that attackers would not even benefit from drilling through the wall of the vault.
 Because the vault is empty if the correct password is missing.
 (For Marvel fans: It works similarly to the portal in Doctor Strange).

-## Encrypt your Dropbox and reliably protect your data: This is how Cryptomator helps you {#features}
+## Encrypt Your Dropbox and Reliably Protect Your Data: This Is How Cryptomator Helps You {#features}

 {{< /markdownify >}}</div>